Aliases for NDE1 Gene

 GeneCards Summary for NDE1 Gene

 NDE1 (NudE Neurodevelopment Protein 1) is a Protein Coding gene.
 Diseases associated with NDE1 include Microhydranencephaly and Lissencephaly 4.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Mitotic Metaphase and Anaphase.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and microtubule binding.
 An important paralog of this gene is NDEL1.

 UniProtKB/Swiss-Prot Summary for NDE1 Gene